Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

 \subsection{ML-based Architectures and Standardized Interfaces}

-Another open challenge to solve is where to perform and execute certain ML-related actions, which in the case of WiFi networks may include the device, the AP, a controller in the network edge, and a controller in the cloud.
-In any case, the answer to this question requires knowing aspects such as the tolerable latency required to obtain the output of an ML process, the available information to perform it, and the computational resources.
+Another open challenge to solve is where to perform and execute certain ML-related actions, which in the case of Wi-Fi networks may include the device, the AP, a controller in the network edge, and a controller in the cloud.
+In any case, the answer to this question requires knowing aspects such as the tolerable latency required to obtain the output of an ML process, the required information to perform it, and the computational resources.
 The design and orchestration of distributed ML solutions that adapt to the pros and cons of each case is still an open challenge, requiring the definition of new interfaces as well as how and when to exchange data and ML models between components.

-A pioneering work dealing with these aspects for WLANs is \cite{wilhelmi2020flexible}, where the \ac{ITU} unified architecture for 5G and beyond is extended to support ML techniques at multiple levels, from the end device to the cloud.
-The work in \cite{wilhelmi2020flexible} is complemented with \cite{wilhelmi2021usage}, where the `sandbox' element of the ITU-T architecture to execute off-line training and validation of ML techniques and models is further analyzed and discussed.
+A pioneering work dealing with these aspects for WLANs is by \textcite{wilhelmi2020flexible}, where the \ac{ITU} unified architecture for 5G and beyond is extended to support ML techniques at multiple levels, from the end device to the cloud.
+This work is then complemented with a `sandbox' element of the ITU-T architecture (Figure~\ref{fig_MLWiFiArchitecture}) to execute off-line training \cite{wilhelmi2021usage}.
+Validation of ML techniques and models is further analyzed and discussed.
+Another framework to consider is the \ac{ETSI} \ac{GANA} \cite{chaparadza2013implementation}, which defines decision-making entities (and their associated control-loops) where \ac{ML} can be applied.